BC-CSCI1100/f22/resources/about.md

 ##### Screens When and Where

 Though we'll be using our laptops regularly in CSCI 1100, we'll only be using them for the purposes of workshop exercises and problem solving.
 Otherwise we'll have screen-less classrooms.
 This means that **no open laptops, tablets, or smart-phones will be allowed in class**.
 All lecture notes and sample programs will be posted to the course website.
-If you have special circumstances that require you to bring a screen to class, please see me.

 + **If you do not own a laptop please see me.**
-+ **If you have a special need to use your laptop during class, please see me.**
++ **If you have special circumstances that require you to use your laptop during class, please see me.**